What Is a Reasonable Salary for an S Corporation Officer?

 S Corporations and Taxes

-The business must withhold FICA taxes (Social Security/Medicare) and federal income taxes from employee pay and the business must also pay those FICA taxes along with other employment taxes (including unemployment tax and worker's compensation).
-Many S corporations try to avoid paying these taxes by classifying more of the owner's income as other types of payments.
+Withholding from Pay.
+The business must withhold FICA taxes (Social Security/Medicare) and federal income taxes from employee pay and the business must pay their share of the FICA taxes along with other employment taxes, including unemployment tax and worker's compensation.

-Carol and John are 50/50 shareholders in an S Corp and they both work in the business.
+Here's an example: Carol and John are 50/50 shareholders in an S Corp and they both work as employees in managing the business.
 Their net profit last year was $250,000.
 They would like to split the profits and take them as a distribution, to avoid self-employment tax, but since they work in the corporation, they must first take a "reasonable" salary.

 How to Figure a Reasonable Salary